Interseminars Faculty Proposals

 2. 2-page c.v. for each faculty convener.

-4. Approval from the executive officer(s) of each faculty convener's department/academic unit(s) or the appropriate budgetary decision-maker from the faculty convener's unit.
-(Please use form; open in Adobe Acrobat for a fillable form.)
-The executive officer agrees to: release the faculty member from one course in Fall 2023 and one course in Spring 2024; offer the proposed course for credit under the proposed rubric(s); and acknowledge that the department will receive funds that will help offset expenses incurred as a result of the faculty member’s participation in the Interseminars initiative.
+5. Approval from the executive officer(s) of each faculty convener's department/academic unit(s) or the appropriate budgetary decision-maker from the faculty convener's unit.
+(Please use EO form; open in Adobe Acrobat for a fillable form.)
+The executive officer agrees to: release the faculty member from one course in fall 2024 and one course in spring 2025; offer the proposed course for credit under the proposed rubric(s); and acknowledge that the department will receive funds that will help offset expenses incurred as a result of the faculty member’s participation in the Interseminars initiative.

-Completed proposals must be submitted as a single pdf file online by September 1, 2022.
-Notification of awards will be made by September 15, 2022.
+Completed proposals must be submitted as a single PDF file in our online form by September 1, 2023.
+Notification of awards will be made by September 15, 2023.

 Proposals will undergo peer review by the Interseminars Steering Committee.
 Proposals will be evaluated according to the following criteria: intellectual significance; clarity of the proposed project design; contribution to interdisciplinarity; commitment to diversity, including plan for recruiting and mentoring underrepresented graduate students; feasibility; and the potential impact on the future of interdisciplinary graduate education.